achievements-app/psn-api/README.md

   </a>
 </p>

-PSN API is a reference implementation of a [community effort](https://andshrew.github.io/PlayStation-Trophies/#/) to document Sony's APIs for PlayStation authorization and trophy metadata.
+psn-api is a reference implementation of a [community effort](https://andshrew.github.io/PlayStation-Trophies/#/) to document Sony's APIs for PlayStation authorization and trophy metadata.
 It saves you the hassle of implementing this community reference yourself by offering a strongly-typed, well-tested, and lightweight package.

 <hr />

 ## Features

 ✅ &nbsp;Modular by design, and supports tree-shaking.
-✅ &nbsp;Aligns with the [community PSN API documentation](https://andshrew.github.io/PlayStation-Trophies/#/).
+✅ &nbsp;Aligns with the [community API documentation](https://andshrew.github.io/PlayStation-Trophies/#/).
 ✅ &nbsp;Supports Node environments (14 and above).
 ✅ &nbsp;Supports browsers.
 ✅ &nbsp;Ships with TypeScript support and types.
 ✅ &nbsp;Tiny, <2Kb.

 <hr />

+## Docs site

+The docs site for the library can be found at [https://psn-api.achievements.app](https://psn-api.achievements.app).

 ## Getting started